Dalton Powell: With The Bobby Fuller Four

 After the band found success with "I Fought the Law", Quirico was dismissed from the band.
 Looking for a replacement, Fuller convinced Powell to return to the band in Los Angeles, while John Barbata served as a temporary replacement.
 While keeping up with touring and live performances, Powell played on the band's follow-up hit single, "Love's Made a Fool of You" peaking at No. 26 on the national charts.
 Powell's first television appearance with the band was on Hullabaloo on March 21, 1966, playing "I Fought the Law".
 The next single was "The Magic Touch", which didn't live up to the commercial success of the previous singles.

 Fuller's death

 By 1966, the band began to decline.
 Reese had received his draft notice for Vietnam, and Powell planned to quit the band to return home to his family.
 It was also known that Fuller planned to start a solo career.
-While scheduling one last band meeting, Fuller ultimately didn't attend.
+While scheduling one last band meeting, Fuller ultimately did not attend.
 The band abruptly disbanded after Fuller was found dead in his mother's Oldsmobile on July 18, 1966.
 Powell and Reese fled Los Angeles after three armed men came to their apartment looking for Reese, saying they would return.
 After the initial verdict was made suicide for Fuller's death, Powell opposed this, believing Fuller was incapable of suicide.
 Later, the cause of death was mysteriously changed to "accident."